20th ANNUAL SPRING FLING -- 'olulh noye

 SPRING FLING AT A GLANCE8:00 Presenter check-in and late registration table opens; exhibitor area opens

-8:45-10:00 Plenary Session, Welcome from elder, Introductions from PGDTA president Daryl Beauregard, announcement of door prizes, Keynote speaker: Dr. Jody Carrington.
-10:00-10:30 Break 10:30-12:00 Workshop Session I 12:00-1:15 Lunch -- we are planning on providing lunch this year as part of the registration costs 1:15-2:45 Workshop Session II 3:30 Exhibitor area closes |
+8:45-10:00 Plenary Session, Welcome from elder, Introductions from PGDTA president Katherine Trepanier, announcement of door prizes, Keynote speaker: Dr. Gabor Maté 10:00-10:30 Break 10:30-12:00 Workshop Session I 12:00-1:15 Lunch -- we are providing lunch 1:15-2:45 Workshop Session II 3:30 Exhibitor area closes Conference Registration: opens March 17 -- see the WORKSHOPS and REGISTRATION links above to preview sessions and sign up. |

 Conference Fees: